Gears of War 3: Downloadable content

-On 29 August 2011, Microsoft and Epic Games announced a Gears of War 3 Season Pass that entitles gamers to the first four installments of downloadable content (at a discount) that will roll out over the course of the next year, with the first releasing in November 2011.
+On 29 August 2011, Microsoft and Epic Games announced a "Gears of War 3 Season Pass" that entitles gamers to the first four installments of downloadable content (at a discount) that will roll out over the course of the next year, with the first releasing in November 2011.
 Previous characters in the series, including Tai and RAAM, will be future downloadable content characters.
 It has also been confirmed that Story DLC will be available after launch, and that the regular cast of Gears of War will not be in future DLC.

-The first downloadable content is the "Horde Command Pack", which was released on November 1, 2011.
+The first downloadable content is the Horde Command Pack, which was released on November 1, 2011.
 In addition to new character and weapon skins, it provides three new maps for use in Versus and Horde mode and three new fortifications that the players can build.

-The second downloadable content is called "Versus Booster Map Pack".
+The second downloadable content is called the Versus Booster Map Pack.
 It was released on November 24, 2011, and is available for free.
-The pack contains five multiplayer maps which includes Blood Drive, Azura, and Rustlung, which were originally made available through the Horde Command Pack; and Bullet Marsh and Clocktower, which will be new to Gears of War 3.
+The pack contains five multiplayer maps which includes "Blood Drive", "Azura", and "Rustlung", which were originally made available through the Horde Command Pack; and Bullet Marsh and Clocktower, which will be new to Gears of War 3.

-The third downloadable content is "RAAM's Shadow".
+The third downloadable content is RAAM's Shadow.
 The expansion was released on December 13, 2011.

 It includes four new multiplayer characters, a new weapon set named "Chocolate", new achievements, and over 3 hours of singleplayer gameplay.
 The story takes place before the first Gears of War, set in Sera post-emergence day.
 Zeta Squad is enlisted to evacuate Ilima City and protect the citizens against a Locust Kryll storm.
 The player will be in the role of General RAAM, the main antagonist from the first Gears of War.
 Zeta is led by Michael Barrick (from "Gears of War" comics fame) and composed of returning characters such as Lt.
 Minh Young Kim, from the first Gears of War and Tai Kaliso from Gears of War 2, Jace Stratton from Gears of War 3 and also includes a new female character, Alicia Valera.
 The primary setting is the city of Illima from Gears of War 2.

-The fourth downloadable content is entitled: "Fenix Rising", and it was released on January 17, 2012.
+The fourth downloadable content is entitled Fenix Rising, and it was released on January 17, 2012.
 The DLC includes five new multiplayer maps and also introduced four new character skins and a new system that allows players to rank up through level 100 multiple times.

-The fifth and final downloadable content, entitled "Forces of Nature" was released on March 27, 2012.
-The map pack is based around weather and natural disasters and consists of three new multiplayer maps (Aftermath, Artillery, and Cove), as well as remade versions of Jacinto and Raven Down.
+The fifth and final downloadable content, entitled Forces of Nature, was released on March 27, 2012.
+The map pack is based around weather and natural disasters and consists of three new multiplayer maps ("Aftermath", "Artillery", and "Cove"), as well as remade versions of "Jacinto" and "Raven Down".
 On top of the new maps, the DLC also includes four new character models, five weapon skins ready to use immediately, and two unlockable weapon skins.
 New Easter-egg type weapons, Elemental Cleavers, are introduced.